puppetlabs/packaging/README.md

 If a build fails then the rake task will terminate with a nonzero exit status which can be used during CI or other automated contexts to detect and act on the failure.
 This eliminates the need to pass a `DOWNSTREAM_JOB` variable to the uber_build job although it is still possible to do so.

-The CI job calling `uber_build_with_polling` can instead trigger its downstream job(s) normally.
+The maximum value for the polling interval is 60 seconds.
+If a larger value is passed as an argument then it will be reduced to 60 seconds.
+A sensible range of values would be between 2 and 10 seconds.

 ## Task Explanations
 For a listing of all available tasks and their functions, see the [Task